Mainz from WW, the winter harbor for housing construction - Dreikönigshof, Kupferbergterrassen and Baertschsiedlung

 Mainz from H-H, from the winter Harbor to Housing projects - Dreikönigshof, Kupferberterrassen and Baertschsiedlung

-• Duration: from 3 hours guided tour
+• Duration: from 3 hours architectural tour

 • Getting around: on foot